Runtime Performance of Evolutionary Algorithms for the Chance-constrained Makespan Scheduling Problem: Introduction

-{\it Chance-constrained} optimization problems is an important class of stochastic optimization problems.
-They consider that the constraints of the given optimization problem may be influenced by the noise of stochastic components, thus the goal is to optimize the objective function under that the constraints can be violated up to certain probability levels~\citep{charnes1959chance,miller1965chance,iwamura1996genetic,poojari2008genetic}.
-The basic technique for solving chance-constrained optimization problems is to convert the stochastic constraints to their respective deterministic equivalents according to the predetermined confidence level.
-Recently, the researchers in the area of evolutionary computing began to focus on the {\it chance-constrained} optimization problems and analyze the theoretical performance of evolutionary algorithms for them.
+\emph{Chance-constrained optimization problems}~\citep{charnes1959chance,miller1965chance,iwamura1996genetic,poojari2008genetic,li2008chance}, an important class of stochastic optimization problems, consider that the constraints of the given optimization problem may be influenced by the stochastic components.
+For such problems, the goal is to optimize the objective function under the constraints that can be violated only with a small probability.
+A basic technique for solving chance-constrained optimization problems is to convert the stochastic constraints to their respective deterministic equivalents according to the predetermined confidence level.
+Recently, some researchers in the area of evolutionary computing began to focus on \emph{chance-constrained optimization problems} and analyze the theoretical performance of evolutionary algorithms for them.